apozas/contactdiary/README.md

 # Questions & Issues :thinking:

+- Wait, isn't this what Governments' contact tracing apps are doing?
+No. The goals of Governments' contact tracing apps and of Contact Diary are inherently different.
+Governments' contact tracing apps _notify you_ when you have been at risk, and Contact Diary serves to remember who _you must notify_ if you test positive.

 - Is this app BETTER than Governments' contact tracing apps?
 No. Governments' contact tracing apps may account for contacts that you may not be aware of, like the person sitting in a neighboring table at a restaurant, or that other person using the same bus to go to work.
 Contact Diary IS NOT A REPLACEMENT TO GOVERNMENTS' CONTACT TRACING APPS.